• Skip to primary navigation

 Closeup of beef ribs with corn and other vegetables in a clear bowl

-This uses a bone broth technique to cook and get collagen and flavor from bones in the beef bulalo.
-It's a great choice when it comes to comfort food for cold days or when you are sick.
+Bulalo or nilaga is a great choice when it comes to comfort food for cold days or when you are sick.
 Enjoy it with rice or by itself!
+This recipe has been adjusted to show that you can choose between using beef or pork ribs.

 Print Recipe Pin Recipe